ryjen/the-fatherless/script-scenes.md

   **Dialogue Cue:**
   **Sael (to the crowd):** “You may punish my body, but my spirit forgives.
 Let mercy guide your hearts.”
   **Camera / Visuals:**
-* Wide shots of Roman soldiers, crowds, and cult followers watching in shock.
+* Wide shots of Aurelian soldiers, crowds, and cult followers watching in shock.
 * Close-ups: Sael’s serene face; thorns digging into skin; Maro watching, guilt and awe in his eyes.
   **Symbolism:** Forgiveness triumphing over cruelty; ultimate moral witness.